 - Be professional in your communications with faculty.
-Emails should be respectful and be written using proper grammar, spelling and punctuation.
+Emails should be respectful and be written using proper grammar, spelling, and punctuation.
 When arriving for an unscheduled appointment outside of office hours, always ask the instructor if this is a good time for a meeting.

 - Keep in mind that our educational objective is to develop critical thinking skills.
 Don’t expect that you will necessarily get an answer to your questions—your instructor’s response to a question may be another question.
-This is not meant to be evasive, but instead is technique used for teaching.
+This is not meant to be evasive, but instead is a technique used for teaching.